phocks/phocks.github.io/_posts/2014-12-24-anti-social-behaviour.md

 And now as the month wears thin and the time to return calls me back to that great social stream, I can appreciate the time spent apart.
 I did get quite a few things done.
 All those things I wanted to get done without additional undue distraction.
 But I also learnt that the art of procrastination and distraction is an ancient one, one easily found, even in the absence of a few major social media platforms.

 In the end I truly believe it doesn't really matter how many social networks you are active on at any given time.
-In any life, Productivity and procrastination will forever be locked in that eternal battle for the mind and for all time.
+In any life, productivity and procrastination will forever be locked in that eternal battle for the mind and for all time.